To know the importance of imagination in education, you first need to know what is imagination.

 Without this creative power we may never have had the internet, smartphones, aeroplanes, and other amazing technology we rely on every day.
 Simply put, imagination is the key ingredient to expansion and the advancement of our world.

-1. Imagination in education as it helps students to think creatively and critically
+1. Imagination helps students to think creatively and critically

-Imagination allows students to think creatively and critically, which can help them to come up with new ideas and approach problems uniquely and innovatively.
+Imagination allows students to think creatively and critically.
+This helps you to come up with new ideas and approach problems uniquely and innovatively.

 Encouraging students to use their imagination can help them to see things from different perspectives and consider different possibilities, which can ultimately lead to more effective problem-solving and decision-making skills.

-Imagination can also help students to think more deeply about the material they are learning and make connections between different concepts, which can lead to a deeper understanding and retention of the information.
+Imagination can also help students to think deeply about the material they are learning and make connections between different concepts.
+This can lead to a deeper understanding and retention of the information.

 Check out the 5 importance of creativity for students